w0lase/CRYPTO-PERFORMANCE-/README.md

 ## Usage

 1. Clone the repository.
-2. View the visualizations embedded below.
+2. View the visualization embedded below.
 3. Run the provided scripts to replicate or extend the analysis.
+(The scripts contain way more analysis than what is dispplayed here, but this graph was the endgoal of the whole project)

 ## Conclusion